-Styles vary depending on type of lifting you're doing, and your general preference.
-Powerlifters typically use lasso style straps, while Olympic Weightlifters opt for tear-drop style.
+Styles vary depending on the type of lifting you're doing, and your general preference.
+Powerlifters typically use lasso-style straps, while Olympic Weightlifters opt for tear-drop style.
 This is mostly due to the type of release that is required after the lift has been completed.

 Leather is usually measured in terms of ounces.
 One ounce equals 1/64th of an inch thickness.
-Thus, a weight of 7 to 8 oz. means the leather is 7/64th to 8/64th of an inch thickness.
+Thus, a weight of 7-8 oz. means the leather is 7/64th to 8/64th of an inch thickness.
 For best results, make sure to purchase the strap that is best for your level of lifting.

 The straps we suggest for those pulling the lightest weights (under 120kg) would be the Candy Pink

 straps.
 They are very pliable and soft and the leather has an already-broken-in feel.
 At really heavy weights these ones can stretch but for most athletes lifting regularly under that range, they will be very reliable.
 These are all 5-6 oz. leather weights.

 The next category is straps that are good for every type of lifter.
 They will need a couple of pulling sessions to break in and feel as broken in as the straps above, but they will hold up to heavy weights and be super reliable for years.
 These include our Wednesday

 , Purple Haze